ymich9963/RasPi-PrudensJS/README.md

 # RasPi-Prudens
 An implementation of [PrudensJS](https://github.com/VMarkos/prudens-js) on a [Raspberry Pi 400](https://www.raspberrypi.com/products/raspberry-pi-400/) with sensors and actuators.
+Created during my internship at CYENS SCRAT.

 ## Files